The Everett Herald: The Washington Post (1978–2013)

 On April 5, 1981, The Herald relaunched its Sunday edition and folded the Western Sun edition into the countywide newspaper.

 The Herald was an afternoon paper until switching to a morning paper in 1991.
 The newspaper also acquired a chain of weekly newspapers under The Enterprise in southern Snohomish County, which it operated from 1996 to 2012.

 The Daily Heralds website, HeraldNet.com, was launched on January 5, 1997.

 The Herald Business Journal launched in April 1998 as monthly magazine covering business and technology.
 A website for that publication launched in April 2001.
 The magazine's name was changed to Snohomish County Business Journal in August 2002.
 The name changed back in 2012.

 The Journal launched the same month as a competitor, Everett Business Journal, owned by Sun News Inc., which also published The Bellingham Business Journal and The Wenatchee Business Journal.
-In April 2004, Everett Business Journal ceased publication and its assets were acquired The Heralds publisher.
-At that time The Heralds business publication had a circulation of 16,000.
+In April 2004, Everett Business Journal ceased publication and its assets were acquired by The Heralds publisher.
+At that time, The Heralds business publication had a circulation of 16,000.

 The Herald laid off 10 employees on August 19, 2008, due to the Great Recession.
-About 15 empty positions company-wide would also not be filled anytime soon.
+About 15 empty positions company-wide would also not be filled.
 No newsroom employees were laid off.

 In January 2013, The Herald announced six employees would be laid off, including four from the newsroom, due to ad revenue loses.
 Two vacancies would also not be filled, and one news reporter's hours were reduced.